 G2 Minimum Maximum

-G2 Number of credits per term a student can take for the
+G2 Number of credits per term a studen t can take for the 10

-stated full-time tuition 12 18
+stated full-time tuition 12

+Vaa Na

-G3 Yes No
+G3 Do tuition and face years by year of a tudu (a.a. aanhamara Yes No

-G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? x
+G3 Do tuition and fees vary by year of s tudy (e.g., sopnomore, х

+junior, senior)?

+г

 G4 Yes No

-G4 Do tuition and fees vary by undergraduate instructional program? х
+G4 Do tuition and fees vary by undergra duate instructional х

-G4 %
+program? ~

 G4 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?